MicrosoftDocs/power-platform/power-platform/developer/pipelines/table-reference.md

 ---
 # Pipeline (preview) table reference

 This article contains the table definitions used in the Pipeline (preview) solution.
-More information: [What are Power Platform pipelines?](../../alm/pipelines.md)
+More information: [Overview of pipelines in Power Platform](../../alm/pipelines.md)

 > [!NOTE]
 >